 - VISTA Gear

-Read below for details on each element of your orientation, with the estimated time it should take to complete each activity (please note that times are approximate and may vary).
+Read below for details on each element of your orientation, with the estimated time it should take to complete each activity.

-You must complete the following two courses, and accept the terms and conditions of service, before you can start serving as an AmeriCorps VISTA.
+You must complete the following two courses, and accept the terms and conditions of service, before you can start serving as a VISTA member.

 - AmeriCorps VISTA Civil Rights and Responsibilities (45 minutes).
-This course explains your legal rights and responsibilities as an AmeriCorps VISTA, and what to do if you experience or witness discrimination or harassment.
+This course explains your legal rights and responsibilities and what to do if you experience or witness discrimination or harassment.

 Please note that you must be logged into the VISTA Campus and must not be logged into my.americorps.gov while taking this course in order to access the acceptance form.
 Click here for detailed instructions on completing and certifying your acceptance of the Terms and Conditions.
 You must accept the VISTA Terms and Conditions before you can start service.

-We strongly recommend that you also complete the following courses in order to manage your benefits, find support, and focus your service goals.
+You are strongly encouraged to complete the following courses in order to manage your benefits, find support, and focus your service goals.

 - VISTA's Mission and Program Goals (15 minutes).
-This course provides a brief overview of the AmeriCorps VISTA program.
+This course provides a brief program overview.

 - Test your knowledge!
-(10 minutes) Take this brief quiz to test your comprehension of the VISTA mission, benefits, and terms and conditions of service.
+(10 minutes) Take this brief quiz to test your comprehension of the VISTA mission, benefits, and service Terms and Conditions.

-You also must complete the following four online forms in order to start your AmeriCorps VISTA service.
-Log into your account at my.americorps.gov and click on each link in the left menu to complete these forms:
+You also must complete the following forms in order to start your AmeriCorps VISTA service.
+Log into my.americorps.gov and click on each link in the left menu to complete these forms:

 - Direct Deposit Information (5 minutes) – Watch this video on how to complete your direct deposit.
 If you are unsure of your account number and routing number, call your bank.